 - Nut bars

-- Homemade protein balls or goodie balls, ask your dietitian for a recipe.
+- Homemade protein balls or bliss balls, ask your dietitian for a recipe

-- Healthy dips (homemade with legumes, herbs, spices or low fat store bought) with antipasto like jars of olives in brine, gherkins, sundried tomatoes etc., enjoy with wholegrain crackers and maybe a glass of dry white wine.
+- Healthy dips (homemade with legumes, herbs, spices or low fat store bought) with antipasto like jars of olives in brine, gherkins, sundried tomatoes with wholegrain crackers

 - While you’re on your trip, open the bung at the bottom of your esky to drain away the water from the melted ice, this will keep the ice that’s still in your esky frozen for longer.

-- Other obvious suggestions is keeping the food and esky out of direct sunlight at all times if possible
+- Always keep your food and esky out of direct sunlight at all times if possible

 A great idea is storing your fresh produce in individual bags to prolong the life of them.